Sunday, 1 October 2017

 XVII Sunday after Pentecost

 The seventeenth Sunday after Pentecost is of semi-double rite and its liturgical colour is green.
-This year it is the second Sunday of September and the Sunday within the Octave of the Nativity of the Blessed Virgin - although since the 1911-13 reforms the Octave is much diminished.
+This year it is the first Sunday of October.
 The Gospel pericopes at Mattins and Mass come from the twenty-second chapter of St. Matthew's Gospel and have the Pharisees asking the LORD what is the greatest commandment.

-As Vespers yesterday afternoon the antiphons and psalms of Saturday were sung.
-The antiphon on the Magnificat was In omnibus his for the Saturday before the second Sunday of September.
-After the collect of the Sunday commemorations were sung of the preceding Office of St. Nicholas of Tolentino and of SS Protus & Hyacinth.
-The Suffrage was omitted as were the Dominical preces at Compline due to the concurring double feast.
+At Vespers yesterday afternoon the psalms of Saturday were sung.
+The Office hymn was Jam sol recedit igneus.
+The antiphon on the Magnificat was Adaperiat Dominus for the Saturday before the first Sunday of October.
+After the collect of the Sunday commemorations were sung of the preceding feast of St. Jerome and of St. Remegius.
+The Suffrage of the Saints was omitted due to the double feast as were the Dominical preces at Compline.

 At Prime (Pss.
 117, 118i & 118ii) both Quicumque and the Dominical preces are sung.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of SS Protus & Hyacinth, the third collect is A cunctis.
-The Creed is sung and the preface of the Blessed Trinity.
+The Gloria is sung, the second collect is of the St. Remegius, the third collect is A cunctis.
+The Creed is sung as is the preface of the Blessed Trinity.

-At Vespers the Office hymn is Lucis creator, sung with the melody and Doxology of the Incarnation, Jesu tibi...qui natus etc. After the collect of the Sunday a commemoration is sung of the following feast of the Holy Name of Mary.
+At Vespers the Office hymn is Lucis creator.
+After the collect of the Sunday a commemoration is sung of the following feast of the Holy Guardian Angels.
 The Suffrage is omitted.
-At Compline Te lucis is sung with the melody and Doxlogy of the Incarnation and the Dominical preces are omitted.
+At Compline the Dominical preces are omitted.

-In the 'liturgical books of 1962' there are no commemorations at Vespers.
+In the 'liturgical books of 1962' there are no commemorations at either Vespers.
 Mattins is cut down to one nocturn.
-There are no commemorations at Lauds.
+There are no commemorations at Lauds, nor Suffrage.
 At Mass there is but a single collect.
-Vespers are of the Sunday without any commemorations and there is no change to the melody or Doxology of the hymn.

 Art: Jerome Nadal